sssx-dev/sssx/README.md

 ## Structure

-This repository is structured as a monorepo.
+This repository is structured as a monorepo and uses workspaces.

+To build all dependencies at once use `tsc --build --watch`.

 ### Packages